 Corn snakes eat their prey whole.
 This means that you have to feed them appropriately-sized food, whatever you give them.

-As a rough guideline, don’t give them anything that’s more than one and a half times the size of their head.
-Otherwise, they’d struggle to eat it (because they don’t chew, and they don’t take small bites).
+As a guideline, don’t give them anything that’s more than one and a half times the size of their head.
+Otherwise, they’d struggle to eat it because they don’t chew, and they don’t take small bites.

 Basic Corn Snake Diet

-Corn snakes should almost entirely eat mice and other rodents of a similar size.
+Corn snakes should eat mice and other rodents of a similar size.
 The trick is to pick the right size of prey for the age and size of your snake.

 - Hatchling Corn Snakes: Feed your hatchling snake pinkie mice.
-These are baby mice that are killed before they grow a coat (hence their pink color).
+These are baby mice that are killed before they grow a coat, hence their pink color.
 These are between 0.5 and 1-inch long, and about 2-3 grams each.
-You can get pinkie mice on Amazon with this link.
+You can buy pinkie mice on Amazon.com.

 - Adult Corn Snakes: Feed your adult snake ‘fuzzies’.
-You can buy fuzzies on Amazon.com with this link.
+You can buy fuzzies on Amazon.com.
 These are baby mice that are a few days old and had a chance to start growing their coat before they died.
 They’re slightly bigger, between 1 and 1.5 inches long.
 They can weigh between 5 and 9 grams, depending on their age (younger fuzzies are called ‘pink fuzzies,’ which are perfect for younger adult corn snakes).

-- Extra Large Corn Snakes: Extra large corn snakes can eat extra large prey.
-Ask for hoppers or weanlings, depending on the size of your pet.
+- Extra Large Corn Snakes: Very large corn snakes can eat extra-large prey.
+Ask for hoppers or weanlings, depending on the size of your corn snake.
 Hoppers are up to 2 inches long; weanlings are between 2.5 inches long.

-Corn snakes don’t need a varied diet in the same way that we do; they’re happy eating the same food week in, week out.
+Corn snakes don’t need a varied diet in the same way that humans do.
+They’re happy eating the same food week in, week out.

 If you do want to give them some food as a treat every once in a while, try quail eggs.
 They’re the perfect size for them to eat, and they’re not too far from their natural diet either.